brevzin/cpp_proposals/2996_reflection/reflection.md

 In a SFINAE context, a failure to substitute the operand of a reflection operator construct causes that construct to evaluate to an invalid reflection.

-[ DV: I'm not sure that last rule is needed or even desirable.
-I know at some point in the discussions it was brought up as desirable, but
-      I don't think anything like it was implemented. ]

 ## Splicers (`[:`...`:]`)

 A reflection that is not an invalid reflection can be "spliced" into source code using one of several _splicer_ forms: